Empeeric/heroku-mongo/README.md

     Stack:         cedar
     Web URL:       http://hollow-warrior-3022.herokuapp.com/

-You'll see that you are now a collaborator (soon to be 'developer') on the app.
-So you can continue to work on the app but it is now owned by the organization.
+You'll see that you are now a collaborator on the app.
+While this output doesn't show it, your collaborator status is different.
+You have full access to the application and can perform actions such as scaling and provisioning addons.